The CPF Number (Cadastro de Pessoa Física) in Brazil

 Understand how to register for the compulsory CPF tax number...

 The Cadastro de Pessoa Física - CPF is the Individual Taxpayer's Number and is required for many everyday transactions in Brazil, including opening a bank account, applying for a job, subscribing to a mobile phone company and when buying a car or property.
+The CPF is a blue plastic credit card style card and is often accepted as a form of identification in Brazil.

 Who Must Apply For a CPF Number?